Reddit Bans The_Donald, Forum Of Nearly 800,000 Trump Fans, Over Abusive Posts

 "Well, Reddit accomplished one thing today.
 They got people to go there for the first time in months to see if we were really banned.
 Myself included!" one former moderator tweeted.

 Reddit is the latest social media company to announce new limits on what users can post.
-It is part of a broad shift away from the hand-off approach long embraced by online platforms that have claimed to be neutral in the face of whatever users publish.
+It is part of a broad shift away from the hands-off approach long embraced by online platforms that have claimed to be neutral in the face of whatever users publish.

 Now, Reddit and other popular sites that help define political discourse are drawing lines that the companies say cannot be crossed on speech that glorifies violence or hate.